Trump’s illness halts campaign just when it needs an October boost

 “We’re currently knocking on 100,000 doors a day and sending out hundreds of thousands of text messages a day,” said Ralph Reed, the coalition’s founder and chairman.
 “We ramped up in early August, we’ve never slowed down and we’re not slowing down now.”

-From his chambers at Walter Reed National Military Medical Center, Trump encouraged his supporters to gather to show support for his recovery, as many did outside the hospital in the Washington suburb of Bethesda.
+From his quarters at Walter Reed National Military Medical Center, Trump encouraged his supporters to gather to show support for his recovery, as many did outside the hospital in the Washington suburb of Bethesda.

 “I really appreciate all of the fans and supporters outside of the hospital,” Trump tweeted Sunday afternoon.
 “The fact is, they really love our Country and are seeing how we are MAKING IT GREATER THAN EVER BEFORE!”